badgerdoc/badgerdoc/training/readme.md

 If any errors occurs - try to fix annotations in ttv directory with [coco annotator](https://github.com/jsbroks/coco-annotator) or any other annotation tool

 ### Training
 !
 Training can be run only on the machine with GPU.
-Would be better to use at least Tesla K80 or Tesla T4.
-With Tesla T 4 you could achieve better performance
+Would be better to use at least Tesla T4.

 To run training use with command:
 ```